helpyio/helpy/README.md

 License
 =======

-Copyright 2016, Scott Miller and Contributors.
+Copyright 2016, Helpy.io, LLC, Scott Miller and Contributors.
 Helpy is released under the MIT open source license.
 Please contribute back any enhancements you make.
 Also, I would appreciate if you kept the "powered by Helpy" blurb in the footer.
 This helps me keep track of how many are using Helpy.

 [![Analytics](https://ga-beacon.appspot.com/UA-50151-28/helpy/readme?pixel)](https://github.com/igrigorik/ga-beacon)